Succinct Description and Efficient Simulation of Non-Markovian Open Quantum Systems: Non-Markovian Quantum Master Equation

 The noise has been averaged out by the expectation.
-In fact, it has been shown in \cite{kloeden2013numerical} that for any linear SDEs, the first and second moments satisfy close-form equations.
+In fact, it has been shown in \cite{kloeden2013numerical} that for any linear SDEs, the first and second moments satisfy close-form equations. {Intuitively, the Lindblad description breaks down when the dynamics of $\rho_S(t)$ exhibits strong memory effect, \ie, it depends on the past history of $\rho_S(t)$, which can not be captured by \cref{eq: lindblad}.
+On the other hand, the GQME \cref{eq: qme} embodies the history dependence by embedding the dynamics of $\rho_S(t)$ in a larger system.
+Conceptually, if one solves other components of $\Gamma(t)$ and substitutes those solutions to the first block, one would get the memory dependence on $\rho_S(t)$. }

 We can deduce the initial condition of $\Gamma$ from the definitions of the auxiliary wave functions.
-Since $\zeta_k$ is Gaussian with mean zero and variance 1, we have Therefore, the initial density matrix $\Gamma$ is a block-diagonal matrix,
+Since $\zeta_k$ is Gaussian with mean zero and variance 1, we have {All the cross-correlations are zero.} Therefore, the initial density matrix $\Gamma$ is a block-diagonal matrix,

 We notice that the trace of $\Gamma(0)$ is $4K+1$.